Earl W. Bascom: Influences

 While working for the Nilsson Rafter-E-N Ranch, Bascom happened to read a story in a western magazine about Native American Jim Thorpe, who had excelled in sports and became an Olympic champion.
 Thorpe's life touched Bascom: "I felt like I had walked in his boots," Earl said.
 "Like Jim Thorpe, cowboy life was the only life that I knew.
 But what about my art, what about art school?"

 Wanting to be an artist since childhood, Bascom filled the pages of his school books in the one-room school house he attended with cowboy scenes.
-His desire to be a cowboy artist was greatly enhanced after seeing art works of the two great icons of Old West art, Charles M. Russell and Frederic S. Remington - both cousins to his father, John W. Bascom (Remington and Russell were both related to Bascom through their mothers, Clarissa "Clara" Bascom Sackrider Remington and Mary Elizabeth Mead Russell, respectively).
-Both Remington and Russell were artists that spent time in Canada producing art.
-In the late 1920s, Earl worked on a ranch south of the Sweetgrass Hills in Montana that was once owned by the artist Charlie Russell and only a few months after Russell's death.
+His desire to be a cowboy artist was greatly enhanced after seeing art works of the two great icons of Old West art, Charles M. Russell and Frederic S. Remington – both cousins to his father, John W. Bascom (Remington and Russell were both related to Bascom through their mothers, Clarissa "Clara" Bascom Sackrider Remington and Mary Elizabeth Mead Russell, respectively).

 Russell was on the Knight Ranch when Bascom was working there, and had drawn a sketch on the bunkhouse wall and also finished a large oil painting of Raymond Knight on his favorite mount, Blue Bird, roping a steer.

 Although Bascom was educated in one-room school houses and only completed one full school year, never finishing high school, he never lost his desire to be an artist.
 He subscribed to a correspondence art course wherein both Russell and Remington gave instructions on their drawing techniques.
 "Through those art lessons these two masters of western art were my first real art teachers," Bascom recalled.
 "In fact the only instructions I ever had in western art were from Remington and Russell."